EIGRP Tutorial – Basic concept explained

 • If authentication is configured, both routers must use the same type of authentication and the same authentication key.

-• The AS (Autonomous System) number must be the same on both routers.
+• The AS (Autonomous System) number must match on both routers.

 • The interfaces that exchange EIGRP Hello messages must belong to the same IP subnet.